Akshay94/telcom2310-star/Fabric_Setup.md

 3\.
 Click the \"Configure Environment\" link in the notebook (under
 \"Setup Environment\")

 4\.
 Open a new Terminal using File > New > Terminal.
-Create a directory called `fabric_config` using the command `mkdir ~/work/fabric_config` and upload the public and private bastion and fabric_sliver keys you just downloaded to the fabric_config folder.
-You can drag-and-drop or use the upload button on left side.
+Create a directory called `fabric_config` using the command `mkdir ~/work/fabric_config`.
+Do not panic if it gives you the error "Cannot create directory: File exists", just proceed forward.

 5\.
+Upload the public and private bastion and fabric_sliver keys you just downloaded to the fabric_config folder.
+You can drag and drop or use the upload button on the left side.

+6\.
 Change the permissions of the key files in this terminal if not done on your local computer before.
-Open a new Terminal using File > New > Terminal, navigate to fabric_config folder `cd ~/work/fabric_config`, and change the permission of private keys here - `chmod 0600 ~/work/fabric_config/bastion_key` and `chmod 0600 ~/work/fabric_config/fabric_sliver_key`
+Go to the already open terminal (from Step 4), navigate to fabric_config folder `cd ~/work/fabric_config`, and change the permission of private keys here - `chmod 0600 ~/work/fabric_config/bastion_key` and `chmod 0600 ~/work/fabric_config/fabric_sliver_key`

-6\.
-Follow the instructions in the notebook, editing the specified variables and running each cell to set up your environment.
+7\.
+Follow the instructions in the notebook, edit the specified variables and run each cell to set up your environment.
 Important variables to edit are -

-FABRIC_BASTION_USERNAME (use screenshot below to find) FABRIC_PROJECT_ID (use screenshot below to find) FABRIC_BASTION_PRIVATE_KEY_LOCATION=${HOME}/work/fabric_config/bastion_key FABRIC_BASTION_SSH_CONFIG_FILE=${HOME}'/work/fabric_config/ssh_config' FABRIC_RC_FILE=${HOME}'/work/fabric_config/fabric_rc'
+FABRIC_BASTION_USERNAME (use the screenshot below to find) FABRIC_PROJECT_ID (use the screenshot below to find) FABRIC_BASTION_PRIVATE_KEY_LOCATION=${HOME}/work/fabric_config/bastion_key FABRIC_BASTION_SSH_CONFIG_FILE=${HOME}'/work/fabric_config/ssh_config' FABRIC_RC_FILE=${HOME}'/work/fabric_config/fabric_rc'